andrezeitz/z-padel-milestone-5/README.md

 #### HTML

 index.html
-* This is the home page of the site, it display a big hero picture, our most visited categorys with links to them, a mailchimp email subscription to our newsletter and reviews from some customers.
+* This is the home page of the site, it displays a big hero picture, our most visited categories with links to them, a mailchimp email subscription to our newsletter and reviews from some customers.

 ### Product App

 #### HTML

 products.html
-* This is the main page for all products, user can filter this page with categorys or search to more easy find the product they are looking for.
+* This is the main page for all products, user can filter this page with categories or search to easier find the product they are looking for.

 product_detail.html
 * This is the more detailed product page for each product.
 Here you can see more information about the product, add it to the cart and also write reviews about the product.